panosoft/ramda-utils/README.md

 <a name="mergeR"></a>
 ### mergeR ( a , b )

 RECURSIVE version of R.merge (see Ramda).
+NOTE: When comparing keys, recursion only occurs if both keys are objects, otherwise a simple non-recursive replacement occurs.

 __Arguments__